 No one jumps across time signatures and rhythms, nor experiments in such opposition to expected musical structures, as Aphex Twin.
 This was a gloriously challenging set, akin to facing the ultra-fast and super tough final boss who repeatedly kicks your butt in an 8-bit video game.
 Deeper and deeper down the Aphex wormhole, the noises annihilate an ever-increasing range of your musical preconceptions, throwing them against the wall with a freaky velocity and gnarly abrasiveness.

 The whole second half of the set in particular frantically kept everyone on their toes, because a 90-mph curveball could strike you out of nowhere at any time.
 The visuals grew stranger, more twisted and vividly out-there as the songs revved into full-throttle insanity.
-The final 10 minutes blew the most minds, orchestrating a final gonzo push toward the event horizon while assaulting the senses and culminating in one false ending after another.
+The concluding 15 minutes blew the most minds, orchestrating an ultimate gonzo push toward the event horizon while assaulting the senses and culminating in one false ending after another.
 Those who survived through the finale walked away rocked into a radically different realm of existence.